carolinetwelves/carolinetwelves/README.md

-## Hi there my name is Caroline Twelves and I am in second year Computer Systems Engineering at Carleotn Univeristy
+My name is Caroline Twelves and I am in Computer Systems Engineering at Carleotn Univeristy

+I am looking for a job working in software & electrical fields I am currently working on a C solitaire program
+I am learning how to impliment a fast fourier transform into a program that will filter out certain soundwaves of an audio clip

 <!--